 On Thursday, March 9th, former Bachelor and Bachelorette star, as well as advocate for the empowerment of women, Kaitlyn Bristowe, joined students at the Humber North campus for IGNITE’s International Women’s Day Real Talks event.
-If you missed the event you can watch it on our Facebook page.
+If you missed it you can watch the recording on our Facebook page.

 International Women’s Day was yesterday, what did you do to celebrate?

-What would you say to young women going through a tough time, dealing with bullying or pressure from social media?
+What would you say to young women going through a tough time, dealing with bullying, or pressure from social media?

 It took me a long time to get to this point, but I feel most beautiful when I have no makeup on and I’m hanging out with Shawn and he’s still telling me he loves me.
 I feel the most beautiful when I’m just around people that love me.

 Everyone asks, “What do you want in five years?”
 And I always say I don’t know.
-I don’t have plans for the future I just know I want to continue doing bigger and better things every year; being a part of something like this means so much to me.
+I don’t have plans for the future.
+I just know I want to continue doing bigger and better things every year; being a part of something like this means so much to me.
 I’m obviously a big fan of empowering women and I would love to keep being a part of conversations like this.
 I also just want to have a family and babies in like the next two years.
 I don’t know if that’s going to happen but I want that.
 So, I don’t know, no real goals except for just continuing to be a better person.